PepkorIT/node-util-fileclean/README.md

 `--maxAgeDays=1` `--maxAgeHours=1` `--maxAgeMins=1`

-> The following is a list of the time flags that are possible.
+> The above is a list of the time flags that are possible.
 If you supply a time flag files older
 > than the supplied value will be deleted.
 Only 1 is supported at a time.

 `--maxFiles=100`